 Constituency Associations represent political parties within individual ridings.
-They are formed to support the party and their individual members in a given electoral district.
+They are formed to support the party in a given electoral district.

 Whether or not a political party has an elected member serving in your riding, there may be a riding association that is active.
-You can find this information by contacting the party's main office or by searching the name of the riding association (e.g.
+You can find this information by contacting the party's main office.

-"Willowdale Progressive Conservative Association") on the web.
 For an individual to get involved in a political party, they can join that party's riding association, donate, or volunteer.